 Regardless of one’s gender, the chest is always an area of great interest.
 For men, there is the desire to go from undefined, small pecs, flatness to rippling muscles from the pecs down to the abs.
 What are you doing to workout your chest?
 Some dumbbell flys, perhaps the bench press, maybe a few pushups.
+Have you been looking on bony muscle to find which supplement will help improve muscle growth?
 Have you heard of FST-7 method?
 Probably not.
 Men’s Fitness recently covered this hidden gem of bodybuilding that could help you build a chest that’ll turn heads (both the one above the shoulders and below, for that matter).

 What exactly is FST-7?
 It stands for Fascia Stretch Training and is done for seven sets.
 This training method devised by Hany Rambod came will leave you aching and in pain for some time afterwards but it’ll in return help you build a barrel chest like Arnold and countless other Olympian bodybuilders.
 Your muscles are wrapped by web-like tissue called fascia.
 By stretching, you manage to loosen the fascia and create space for muscles to grow.
 With FST-7 training, stretching between sets, you’re opening yourself up to grow bigger than if you skipped stretching in between lifting and doing other chest exercises.

 Men’s Fitness has created a mini workout that you can split between two days using FST-7.
 You will want to performing each day’s workout once per week with a rest day in between the sessions.
 Expect the workout to last 45 minutes.